News | Events

 Advice and recommendations for patients undergoing therapy or having scans and reviews are as follows:

 - Patients who are scheduled to receive therapy will continue to do so as per their treatment plan.

 - Patients who are scheduled to have scans will continue to have the scans performed.
 Results of the scans and subsequent appointments will be communicated by the Cancer Centre staff by phone or teleconference.

-- Patients receiving only oral chemotherapy (for the most part this involves patients with acute lymphoblastic leukemia) will continue to be monitored closely.
+- Patients receiving only oral chemotherapy (for the most part this involves patients with acute lymphoblastic leukaemia) will continue to be monitored closely.

-If the blood test is done in OTC (and if your child is well) you can go home without waiting for review.
-The Cancer Centre staff will contact each family later in the day by phone or teleconference or via the My Health Memory Application to advise on any changes to doses and to provide any required prescriptions and organize next appointment.
+- If your blood test is done in Oncology Treatment Centre (Oncology clinic), and if your child is well, you can go home without waiting for review.
+The Cancer Centre staff will contact you to advise on any changes to doses, to provide any required prescriptions, and organise your next appointment.

-- If you require prescriptions please let us know in advance so we can minimize waiting times
+- If you require prescriptions please let us know in advance so we can minimise waiting times.

 Visiting the Children's Hospital at Westmead